Kaweees/kaweees.github.io/src/content/blog/philosophy.md

 One of my coworkers at NVIDIA, [Uzair Gheewala](https://uzairgheewala.com/), is quite the interesting fellow.
 In an overstimulated world surrounded by dopanime-infested sites riddled with ai-generated content, he finds his sancturary in books that are old yet hold wisdom that is relevant even now.

 After one conversation, he gave me a "syllabus" containing philosophy books to read.
 I'm sharing it here for anyone also interested in diving into philosophy.
-I've read some of these authors before, but I'm looking forward to reading the rest.
-When I read these, I might reflections on these books and might append to this list when I find something interesting.
+Once I'm done reading them, I might reflections on these books and might append to this list when I find something interesting.

 - Sophie's World, Jostein Gaarder
 - Plato